arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/eq/README.md

 The `Eq` typeclass abstracts the ability to compare two instances of any object.
 It can be considered the typeclass equivalent of Java's `Object#equals`.

-Depending on your needs this comparison can be structural -the content of the object-, referential -the memory address of the object-, based on an identity -like an Id fields-, or any combination of the above.
+Depending on your needs, this comparison can be structural (the content of the object), referential (the memory address of the object), based on an identity (like an Id fields), or any combination of these.

 ```kotlin:ank
 import arrow.core.extensions.*